Calc Results by Python

 Use the NumPy Library

 The NumPy library is used to support some complicated formats of data.
-If a parameter type is ndarray, but the NumPy has not been imported, an error may occur.
+If a parameter type is NumPy array, but the NumPy has not been imported, an error may occur.
 Therefore, you should add the import numpy statement at the beginning of the script.

 Pay Attention to the Data Dimension when Writing the Script